SomeAspy/T-Mail/docs/Config.md

     "lowHumidity": {
         "subject": "%identifier% - Low humidity alert!",
         "text": "Environment at %identifier% is currently %humidity%%!
 This is below of your defined threshold of %minHumidity%%.
 Please investigate."
+    },
+    "multipleProblems": {
+        "subject": "%identifier% - Multiple problems detected!",
+        "text": "Environment at %identifier% is currently %temp%°C and %humidity%%!
+This is outside of your defined thresholds of %minTemp%°C - %maxTemp%°C and %minHumidity%% - %maxHumidity%%.
+Please investigate."
     }
 }
 ```